Timinator2000/Algorithm_X/11 - steering algorithm x/02 - high rise buildings.md

 As you get more and more experienced with Algorithm X, puzzles like High-Rise buildings should be screaming “Solve me with Algorithm X!” to you.
 Let’s consider the toy example and the puzzle rules from the goal section.

-Here is diagram 1:

 <BR><BR>
 ![High Rise Buildings Example](HighRise1.png)
 <BR>

 >Given a grid of dimension NxN, you must build towers on each square in such a way that:
-- The heights of the towers range from 1 to N;
+>- The heights of the towers range from 1 to N;
-- Each row contains every possible height of tower exactly once;
+>- Each row contains every possible height of tower exactly once;
-- Each column contains every possible height of tower exactly once;
+>- Each column contains every possible height of tower exactly once;
-- Each numeric clue describes the number of towers that can be seen if you look into the square from that position.
+>- Each numeric clue describes the number of towers that can be seen if you look into the square from that position.

 Did I read that correctly?
 The puzzle goal couldn’t be any clearer about the requirements for Algorithm X.